johnBuffer/ConstantIndexVector/README.md

 # ConstantIndexVector

-Simple `constant indexed vector` header only library.
+Simple `constant indexed vector` header only library, requires C++11.

 ## Features
  - An `index` will always reference to the same object even after deletions or additions, as long as the object hasn't been erased (ID's are reused).